jeremyimmanuel/everett-parking-front-end/README.md

 A map is a crucial part in this app as it shows the locations of various places in Everett __including__ the parking spaces/lots.
 Therefore, we decided to use Google Maps SDK as our map of choice.

 ## Everett Parking API
 As we mentioned before, since the provided data is a static image, we made our own RESTful API to provide the app with meaningful data.
 Right now, the app only sends GET request; however, in a later section, we will discuss the future of the apps and potential improvement that involves using the API more heavily.

+__As of right now, the back-end is not working fully yet because the we haven't edited a dynamic path for the database file.
+Will remove this sentence when db is uploaded__

 ## Datapoints
 Since the resource that we have is a static image of the availale parking spots/lots, we made our own database-backed server and manually input it with the relevant coordinates.
 For the purpose of this hackathon, we took account of only 6 places as a proof of concept.
 Details about our server side (back-end) can be viewed in the back-end repo attached above.